Search

 The good news is there are actions health plans can take to help remove pressure from their teams while providing service that keeps members satisfied.
 And today’s labor shortage might be just the impetus your plan needs to rethink how member support is delivered.

-Here are some ideas we gathered from our Carenet Health engagement experts, including VP of Client Success Stacie Stoner and Director of Solution Development Monica Zapata, to inspire your next steps.
+Here are some ideas we gathered from our Carenet Health engagement experts to inspire your next steps.

 #1 Lean on automation and self-service.